-Michigan railroads have been known for a number of things over their 170+ year history, from iron ore and timber products to automotive parts and merchandise.
+Michigan has been known for a number of things over its 170+ year history with railroads, from iron ore and timber products to automotive parts and merchandise.
 For decades and until the 1970s the state also witnessed significant carfloat operations due to its location along the lakes (notably at Ludington).
 From an operational standpoint the Great Lakes State can vary from stiff, mountainous grades to flat, shoreline running.
 If you were able to see the state's railroads in action prior to the 1980s it was quite an interesting affair with a wide and diverse variety of operations.
 In any event, the state is also home to the inventor of the historic Shay locomotive, Ephraim Shay, which built his first prototype in 1877.
 Today, Michigan still features four Class Is (in addition to Amtrak), two regionals, and several shortlines systems.
 Finally, please note that there will be links to other pages here at the website listed throughout the article covering various topics from fallen flags to museums and excursion trains.

 Michigan railroads date back to 1836 when the little Erie & Kalamazoo Railroad finished its line connecting Adrian, Michigan and Port Lawrence, Ohio (what is today Toledo), a distance of nearly 40 miles (the line officially opened on November 2nd).
 The history of the railroad dated as far back as 1832 although it was not officially chartered until April 22, 1833.
 While the E&K began as a horse-powered operation it switched to steam power by 1837, a year after begin services.
 The railroad eventually became part of the large Lake Shore & Michigan Southern Railway, a massive system for its time that was formed through smaller lines like the E&K in 1869.